acend/helm-basics-training/content/labs/04.1/_index.en.md

   #      - chart-example.local
 ```

-So `ingress.enabled` is set to `true` and you have to define a `host` for your ingress (this depends on your lab setup, ask your teacher for correct falues).
+So `ingress.enabled` is set to `true` and you have to define a `host` for your ingress.
 Furthermore, we have to define a `path` to your app.
 Lets have a look into your ingress template file to understand whats happening with the `host` & `path` array.

 ```yaml